msamogh/nonechucks/README.md

 # nonechucks

-**nonechucks** is a library for PyTorch that provides wrappers for datasets, samplers, and transforms to allow for dropping unwanted or invalid samples dynamically.
+**nonechucks** is a library that provides wrappers for PyTorch's datasets, samplers, and transforms to allow for dropping unwanted or invalid samples dynamically.

 - [Introduction](#Introduction)
 - [Examples](#Examples)